oskarrough/dotfiles/Windows.md

 fisher install jethrokuan/z jorgebucaran/hydro
 ```

-## Set up shared SSH keys with Windows 10 + Bash on Ubuntu
+## Set up shared SSH keys with Windows and WSL/Ubuntu

 Without SSH, you'll have to enter your password every time you `git clone` something which isn't fun.